Accreditation Earn an accredited U.S. diploma!

 Marcos lives in Mexico.
 When he was preparing for high school, Marcos wasn’t satisfied with the local school options, so he and his family researched other opportunities.
-Marcos wanted three things: to study in English at an accredited U.S. school; to have the flexibility to train, compete, and travel with his Ultimate Frisbee team, the Krakens; and to have the freedom to work at his own pace as well as the challenge of learning how to study independently.
-He’s been successful on all counts and is heading to college next year.
+Marcos wanted three things: to study in English at an accredited U.S. school; to have the flexibility to train, compete, and travel with his Ultimate Frisbee team; and to have the freedom to work at his own pace as well as the challenge of learning how to study independently.
+He’s been successful on all counts and is heading to a U.S. college next year.

 “Distance learning isn't easy.
 It requires an incredible amount of discipline, focus, and the ability to plan ahead and organize your time.
 My teachers have been amazing.
-I'm impressed with the amount of feedback they give me, how fast they grade my work, and how constructive and positive their comments are.
-Something I wasn't at all expecting when I enrolled was that I'd interact with other OM students.
-I've made some good friends!”
+I'm impressed with the amount of feedback they give me, how fast they grade my work, and their constructive and positive comments.
+Something I didn't expect was that I'd interact with other OM students, but I've made good friends!”

 Want an education that feeds your intellect and your heart?

 Paresa and her family live on a farm in Texas, and she loves doing daily chores and caring for their animals.
 That natural compassion led to Paresa’s dedication to volunteer work and public service.
 Oak Meadow allows her to create a schedule that accommodates her interests.
 For example, she works with a local political action group (block walking, registering voters, and informing the public), and she’s a regular volunteer at her local library.
 Her teachers recognized her leadership skills and excellence in academics by nominating her for the National Honor Society.